 1. Who is the university’s authorized representative?

-Only Dr. Henry Givens, or his appointed representative is authorized to sign grant documents.
+Only the University President, or her appointed representative is authorized to sign grant documents.

 2. If I need help with the required forms, whom should I contact?